 The legal written and/or mapped description of the location and dimensions of the land.
 The survey should also show the dimensions and placement on the lot of any structure, including additions such as pools, sheds and fences.
 An up-to-date survey is often required by a lender as part of the mortgage transaction.

 Title insurance can be purchased by home buyers to protect against loss or damage resulting from defects in title (Title is the legal term for the right of ownership of property).
 These defects could include fraud, zoning infractions, irregularities not revealed by a property survey, errors or omissions in deeds, or liens by contractors or for unpaid taxes.

 Some local utility companies (hydro, gas, water) charge a fee on closing to connect new buyers up to their service.
 More common, however, is an extra charge on the first billing.

 If the previous owner prepaid property taxes or other utilities, they will be credited the prepaid portion on closing.

 If you arrange to make your mortgage payments monthly on the first day of the month, and your transaction closes after the first day of the month, your lender will charge you interest on closing to the next interest date, called the Interest Adjustment Date (IAD), when your payment cycle will commence.
 This can be a sizeable amount, but it is the correct interest you should pay.
 For example, close on June 15th, pay 15 days interest on closing and start payments on August 1st.

 The above estimates are based on experience, however, I advise doing your own research and due diligence in case of discrepancies due to the current market.

-Do not call me, my broker or my lawyer should any of above figures be off by a couple of dollars.
+Do not call me or my lawyer should any of the above figures be off by a couple of dollars.